aii23/mina-learn2earn-4/README.md

-# Protokit starter-kit

-This repository is a monorepo aimed at kickstarting application chain development using the Protokit framework.
+# Mina Navigators Learn2Earn-3

+## Security issues

+There are 2 main security issues

+1. securityCode is public.
+Despite only the hash being stored on protokit, after the first message, anyone can send messages as this agent.
+The solution would be to either check the publicKey of the agent or hash the securityCode with a nonce, so the value transmitted would be different for every message.
+2. Message is public, so anyone can see it.
+In the case we want private messages, we should only store the commitment of the message, and the message itself should be stored off-chain.

 ## Quick start

 The monorepo contains 1 package and 1 app:

 -   `packages/chain` contains everything related to your app-chain
 -   `apps/web` contains a demo UI that connects to your locally hosted app-chain sequencer

 **Prerequisites:**

 -   Node.js v18
 -   pnpm
 -   nvm

 > If you're on windows, please use Docker until we find a more suitable solution to running the `@proto-kit/cli`.
 > Run the following command and then proceed to "Running the sequencer & UI":
 >
 > `docker run -it --rm -p 3000:3000 -p 8080:8080 -v %cd%:/starter-kit -w /starter-kit gplane/pnpm:node18 bash`

 ### Setup